, ,

 2. What are the different types of childminders?

 Childminders can usually be split into two main categories – though you can work as both simultaneously.
-Early Years Childminders care for children from birth up until the 31 August following their 5th birthday – by which point the child is usually attending school.
+Early Years Childminders care for children from birth up until the 31 August following their fifth birthday – by which point the child is usually attending school.

 Later Years Childminders look after children aged five and older.
 These childminders will often provide care before or after school if a parent is working – but are still responsible for each child’s learning and development.